 Most man-made fabrics do not respond well to any sort of stain removal and may fall apart with cleaning.
 You will have more success with cotton or a natural blend.

-Determine what type of stained fabric you have.
-Natural fibers are more "fixable" than man-made fibers.
+Natural fibers are more fixable than man-made fibers.
 Do a burn test if in doubt: Snip off a bit of fabric from outside a seam and burn it with a match.
-Ashes indicate natural fabric while melting indicates a man-made material.
+Ashes indicate natural fabric, while melting indicates a man-made synthetic material.

 Determine the color or print of the fabric.
-Bleach solid-white sturdy cottons.
-Soak colors and prints in non-chlorine bleach.
+Bleach solid white sturdy cotton fabric only.
+Soak colors and prints in non-chlorine bleach to avoid discoloration.

-Apply commercial stain remover spray or stick, then let the fabric soak in cold water overnight.
-Rinse the fabric.
-Repeat if necessary.
+Apply a commercial stain remover spray or stick, following the manufacturer's instructions included on the package.
+Then, let the fabric soak in cold water overnight.
+Rinse the fabric and repeat if necessary.